-When you first start to advertise that you were open for destination wedding business, focus on just 3 to 5 destinations that you really want to be known for.
-Once you become the go to wedding authority in your space for those destinations, you can start to expand to even more dreamy locations.
+When you first start to advertise that you were open to destination wedding business, focus on just 3 to 5 destinations that you really want to be known for.
+Once you become the go-to wedding authority in your space for those destinations, you can start to expand to even more dreamy locations.

 Research venue options that your ideal client would be interested in.
 If you don't know who your ideal client is, you need to grab my Client Cocktail!

 Seriously, let me just insert a shameless plug here.
 You may think you have a pretty good idea of who your ideal client is, but after teaching hundreds of wedding pros how to create their ideal client avatars (and the feedback I've received), I can guarantee you that you don't know them as well as you think you do.

 They are NOT just somebody between the ages of 30-35 with a household income of $200,000/year who loves shopping at Nordstrom and frequently drinks Starbucks (or whatever you have written down in your notebook right now).

 The first step to booking your ideal clients (destination weddings, elopements, or otherwise), is a deep understanding of what they truly value (whether they admit it to themselves or not).
 For just $37, my ideal client cocktail will be the best money you've spent on your wedding business this year.
 Marketing your business to attract ideal clients is a lot easier when you know EXACTLY who you are talking to.